spalladino/mtoolbox/README.md

 Prototype mobile toolbox for sending SMS based health information to communities and workers using mBuilder.
 Developed during Epihack Tanzania on December 2014.

 mtoolbox is a client-side only web application that interfaces with [InSTEDD mbuilder](http://mbuilder.instedd.org) for sending SMS messages to population based on their location and role.
+The live app is running on [http://spalladino.github.io/mtoolbox/](http://spalladino.github.io/mtoolbox/) using the mbuilder account `epihack.tanzania`.

 ## Libraries